OTRF/ThreatHunter-Playbook/library/service_control_manager.md

 This database is also known as the `ServicesActive database` or the SCM database.
 You must use the functions provided by the SCM, instead of modifying the database directly.

+## Services and RPC/TCP

+Starting with Windows Vista, the service control manager (SCM) supports remote procedure calls over both Transmission Control Protocol (RPC/TCP) and named pipes (RPC/NP).
+Client-side SCM functions use RPC/TCP by default.
+RPC/TCP is appropriate for most applications that use SCM functions remotely, such as remote administration or monitoring tools.
+The server interface is identified by UUID 367ABB81-9844-35F1-AD32-98F038001003, version 2.0, using the RPC well-known endpoint "\PIPE\svcctl".
+The server MUST use RPC over SMB, ncacn_np or RPC over TCP, or ncacn_ip_tcp as the RPC protocol sequence to the RPC implementation.

+When a service calls a remote SCM function, the client-side SCM first attempts to use RPC/TCP to communicate with the server-side SCM.
+If the server is running a version of Windows that supports RPC/TCP and allows RPC/TCP traffic, the RPC/TCPP connection will succeed.
+If the server is running a version of Windows that does not support RPC/TCP, or supports RPC/TCP but is operating behind a firewall which allows only named pipe traffic, the RPC/TCP connection times out and the SCM retries the connection with RPC/NP.

 ## SCM Handles

 The SCM supports handle types to allow access to the following objects.